-Written by Richard James, Blood on Canvas is a tense one act thriller that will have you on the floor laughing and at the edge of your seat.
+Written by Richard James, Blood on Canvas is a tense one act thriller.
 When art collector Crispin Armstrong meets artist Marilyn Stone at a private viewing, a sinister sequence of events leaves them both uneasy.
 Sometimes, you never know who you can trust ...
-Blood on Canvas will be performed atReeth Memorial Hall at 7.30pm on Thursday 30 May and Sunday 2 June.
-There will be a quiz and light refreshments to open the evening with the play starting 8.30pm.
-Tickets are £5 including quiz, refreshments and play (bar separate) and are available from Reeth Post Office.
-Proceeds are for local charities.
+Blood on Canvas was performed atReeth Memorial Hall in May and June 2019.

 In February 2018 the group returned to the original collection of papers to present a one act thriller, Mr Hunter, by Stuart Ready, first performed in the dale in the late 1940s and marking the directorial debut of Finlay Worrallo from Low Row.
 In the winter of 1948, heading home after a long tour, a small theatrical troupe find themselves stranded at an unfamiliar railway station.
 Mr Hunter, the man who agreed to help them out, is nowhere to be found.
 As they reflect on the recent mysterious death of their leading lady, and as no-one comes to their aid, the women become uneasy.
 As Doris warns her fellow travellers: “To spend the night in a place like this is asking for trouble”!